davidhartsough/coding-challenge-backend/README.md

 - In `src/get-metadata.ts`, follow the instructions on lines 12-18 and 23.

 For help, use the Jest tests in `src/get-metadata.test.ts`.

+### Submission

+Once again, do NOT fork this repo.

+When you're done and ready to submit your code in the application, follow these steps to push your code to your own GitHub repo:

+1. Create a new repository on GitHub.
+2. Remove the remote origin with: `git remote rm origin`
+3. Add the remote origin of your new repo with: `git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPO-NAME.git`
+4. Push your code to your new repo with: `git push -u origin master` (or `main` or whatever your preferred branch name is)
+5. Copy the URL to your repo and add it to the application (https://github.com/YOUR-USERNAME/YOUR-REPO-NAME).
+(If you wish to keep your new repo private, you must add me, `davidhartsough`, as a collaborator: https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/settings/access)

 ## Available Scripts